Ofrepose/logtastic/README.md

 # Logtastic
 ![npm (scoped)](https://img.shields.io/npm/v/%40ofrepose/logtastic)![npm package minimized gzipped size (scoped version select exports)](https://img.shields.io/bundlejs/size/%40ofrepose/logtastic%401.0.1)

-Logtastic is a simple npm package that provides a flexible way to log messages with customizable colors, styles, and backgrounds.
-It's designed to make your console logs more visually appealing and easier to differentiate.
-With Logtastic, you can easily add a touch of style to your terminal output.
+Logtastic is a versatile npm package designed to enhance your console logging experience by allowing you to customize the appearance of your log messages with various colors, styles, and backgrounds.
+By integrating Logtastic into your project, you can make your terminal output more visually engaging and improve the distinction between different types of log messages.

 [<img src="https://github.com/Ofrepose/Ofrepose/blob/master/imgs/logtastic2.jpg">](https://github.com/Ofrepose/Ofrepose/blob/master/imgs/logtastic2.jpg)